Youth Led Community Mural

 Marsha P. Johnson

-born on August 24, 1945, in Elizabeth, New Jersey, Marsha P. Johnson was an American gay liberation activist, and self-identified drag queen.
+Born on August 24, 1945, in Elizabeth, New Jersey, Marsha P. Johnson was an American gay liberation activist, and self-identified drag queen.
 She was identified as male at birth, but that did not stop her from expressing herself.
 She proudly wore women's clothes, and used she/her pronouns.
 The term transgender was not used back then, but historians and her friends alike all describe her as a trans women.

 After high school, Johnson moved to NYC where she quickly became known as an outspoken advocate for gay rights.
 Johnson stood at the center of New York City's gay liberation movement for nearly 25 years.
 She is most notably known for participating in the Stonewall Riots, which were famous for serving as a wake up call for the LGBTQ+ community to take action.
 However, LGBTQ rights weren't her only cause.
 She was on the front lines of protests against oppressive policing.
 Then later, with the help of her friend Stormie Delaveri, helped found one of the country's first safe spaces for transgender and homeless youth: Street Transvestite Activist Revolutionaries (STAR).